Plagiarism is the act of presenting another person's work as if it were your own.

 You should put assignment deadlines in your diary at the start of every term, and make sure you begin work well in advance.

-Each module is different, and you will know your own time needs, but as a rough guide you should leave an absolute minimum of two weeks for researching and writing a short (2000 words or less) arts essay, and more like five or six weeks for a science essay.
-Postgraduates will need even more time.
-Remember also to check the number of credits - the more credits a piece of work is worth, the more time you should spend on it.
+Each module is different, and you will know your own time needs, but as a rough guide you should leave a minimum of two weeks for researching and writing a short Arts essay (2000 words or fewer), and about five or six weeks for a science essay.
+Masters students will need more time.
+Remember to check the number of credits - the more credits a piece of work is worth, the more time you should spend on it.

 For more help, visit time management.

-This is an easy habit to get into, and makes referencing your essays and assignments a piece of cake!
-When you are researching your topic make sure you take down full details of your sources as you go along.
-If you're quoting verbatim (word for word) or lifting diagrams at all, make an additional note of page numbers.
+When you are researching your topic, make sure you take down full details of your sources as you go along.
+If you're quoting verbatim (using a direct quote, word for word) or using diagrams, make a note of the page numbers too.

 For more help, visit Note making.

 This helps you to engage more with the material.
-Don't fall into the trap of thinking another author can 'say it better' than you: your tutors are interested in your ideas and opinions, and are not expecting a perfectly polished writing style.
+Don't worry that another author can 'say it better' than you: your tutors are interested in your ideas and opinions, and do not expect a perfect writing style.

-When you're writing your assignment, add the references you noted down as you go along.
-It is all too easy to copy and paste quotes or diagrams, then forget them when referencing later.
-Remember to check your school's preferred referencing system.
+When you're writing your assignment, include the references as you go along.
+Remember to check your School's preferred referencing system.

 For more help, visit Referencing.